Overview

 When working with references between multiple dynamic attributes, the direction in which the references are defined can be important:

 References should always be set in such a way that the reference relationships form a one-way chain.
-Only the last attribute in such a reference chain (which itself does not reference anything) should be modified by external code (i.e. through mutable references or the set
+Only the last attribute in such a reference chain (which itself does not reference anything) should be modified by external code (i.e. through mutable references or the set-method).
+This ensures that changes are always reflected in all attributes in the chain.
+For example, the following setup might lead to errors because it overwrites an existing reference:

 // Overwriting an existing reference relationship